Join us for

 World Tai Chi Day is practiced the world over on the last Saturday of April each year.
 People meet at 10:00am in their local time zone.

 Michel Czehatowski is the instructor for Redding Tai Chi.
 He teaches classes at Unity Church and through the Shasta College Community Education program.
-He will discuss and demonstrate the underlying movement principles of Tai Chi and lead the group through the Tai Chi Long Form.
+He will present the underlying principles of Tai Chi through easy-to-learn exercises that are suitable for all ages and abilities.

-10:10-11:15am Group sessions.
-Participants will break up into two groups.
+10:20 am - 12:00 pm Group sessions.
+Participants will break up into groups.
 One with each instructor.
-At the end of the 25 minute presentation everyone will rotate to a new teacher and session.
+At the end of the 40 minute presentation everyone will rotate to a new teacher and session.

-11:20am - 12 noon.
-At the end of the sessions people can join their teacher of choice for another half hour of Tai Chi learning and practice.
+12:20-12:50 pm - join the teacher of your choice for another half hour of Tai Chi learning and practice.